Michelle F. Moseley Counseling

 No, deconstruction is not sexy.
 It is emotionally exhausting and often feels lonely.
 And, contrary to what the aforementioned pastor said, deconstruction does not always mean leaving faith.
 It can mean finding a new way to incorporate faith into your life.

 You don’t have to walk the path alone.
 Whether you are beginning to recognize some adverse religious experiences you’ve had or have been in the process of deconstructing your beliefs for a while, I would be honored to support you in your journey.
+I offer both individual and group counseling for religious trauma to adults (18+) located in NC.
 I am committed to respecting your autonomy and choice in determining where your path leads, whether that may include deconversion, staying within your faith tradition, or another outcome altogether.
-My role is to listen to you, believe your experience, and support you in determining the healthiest path for you.
+My role is to listen to you, believe your experience, and support you in determining the healthiest path forward you.

 You are invited to contact me if you find yourself resonating with any of this language or discussion.
 I’m happy to chat with you briefly, answer any questions about my approach, and determine if it might be a good fit for us to work together.
 Having a supportive therapist was integral in my own healing from religious trauma, and a huge part of my desire for you to have the supportive space you deserve.